Updated February 2020

 The school, through the support group, should provide advice to the student to help them choose a program of studies.
 Such advice should encourage the choice of interesting and challenging studies, taking into consideration the nature of the student’s hardship and maximising their opportunity to learn.
-If a disabled student is intent upon undertaking a study in which, given the student’s particular disability, it will be problematic for the student to demonstrate the unit outcomes, the restraints and difficulties of proceeding with the study need to be made clear to the student.
+If a student is intent upon undertaking a study in which, given the student’s particular disability, it will be problematic to demonstrate the unit outcomes, the restraints and difficulties of proceeding with the study need to be made clear to the student.
 The expected time for completion of the program should be taken into consideration.
 If it is anticipated that a student will need deadline extensions to complete work, students may be advised to enrol in fewer units in a given year.

 Use of assistive technology

 In developing the study program, schools should consider the role of assistive technology in terms of how it could be used to enhance the learning process.
 For some students the use of technology is a requirement to effectively access education.
 Every effort should be made to ensure that assistive technology is available to help students achieve the objectives or learning outcomes of a unit.